Can Happiness Change The Topsy-Turvy Compensation Principles In The Business World?

-Early in the life of companies each one tried to figure out the maximum amount of money the highest level or executives can take with enough left over to entice the lowest earners to accept that wage and keep the company viable.
-Clever thinking at the highest levels figured out how to standardize this principle so the money will be enough to satisfy enough people to continue to take the bait; and they shared this information among their high level colleagues in other businesses.
+Early in the life of companies each one tried to figure out the maximum amount of money the highest level or executives can take with enough left over to entice the lower earners to accept that wage and keep the company viable.
+Clever thinking at the highest levels or hired professionals figured out how to standardize this principle so the money will be enough to satisfy enough people to continue to take the bait; and they shared this information among their high level colleagues in other businesses.
 As the years rolled by, these practices became the way to practice business.
 A bonus is the left over money after the now standardized compensation model has been applied.
 This too was applied using the same principle of paying the leaders first except that the name varied between incentives, bonus and raise, depending on actual or projected left over money.

 Sometimes it is a challenge to keep the upper levels to what they are accustomed when government regulations or union agreements interfere with the established principle.
 When the money is not enough to apply the standard principle they charge more for the same products or by reducing services but not price; or they fire people strategically or with bias.